SystemsApproach/sdn/trellis.rst

     Logical pipeline supported by ``fabric.p4``, designed to parallel the Filtering, Forwarding, and Next stages of the FlowObjective API.

+Third, ``fabric.p4`` is designed to be configurable, making it possible to selectively include additional functionality.
+This is not easy when writing code that is optimized for an ASIC-based forwarding pipeline, and in practice it makes heavy use of pre-processor conditionals (i.e., ``#ifdefs``).
+The code fragment shown below is the main control block of ``fabric.p4``\'s ingress function, annotated to highlight optional functionality.
+The details of the options are beyond to scope of this book, but at a high level:

 .. sidebar:: VNF Off-loading

     The SPGW and BNG extensions are examples of an optimization